These stories are inspired by true events.

-If you die without a will all of your estate may not automatically be given to your spouse.
+If you die without a Will, your entire estate may not automatically be given to your spouse

 Mary and Paul were married and had a daughter, Sally.
 Due to family disagreements, Sally was estranged from her parents for many years.